krobelus/rate-experiments/README.md

 2.[^patch-MapleLCMDistChronoBT]).

 The same methods can be applied easily to other `MiniSat`-based solvers.
-To demonstrate its simplicity, the patch implementing the second variant for `MiniSat` is displayed below.
+As it is very small, the patch implementing the second variant for `MiniSat` is displayed below.

 ```diff
 From 15d7560d6c340a4e8d93cb7469fe976cc43690da Mon Sep 17 00:00:00 2001